jackocnr/intl-tel-input/README.md

 ```

 **getValidationError**
 Get more information about a validation error.
+Requires the `utilsScript` option.
 ```js
 var error = $("#mobile-number").intlTelInput("getValidationError");
 ```